Information Technology - Web Designer/Developer

 Technical Diploma (1 year)

-Campus: Online, (Most classes also offered at Fond du Lac and West Bend)
+Campus: Online, most classes offered at Fond du Lac and West Bend

 - $122.20 per credit (resident)

 - $183.30 per credit (out-of-state resident)

 - *Online students are not charged out-of-state fees.

 - *Fees shown are 2013-2014 fees; 2014-2015 fees will be available as soon as they are approved.

 - Demonstrate fundamental network environment concepts.

 - Maintain a Web site.